 Capital gain income can be reported on T3 slips, T5 slips, T5013, T4PS, or T5008 slip.
 You also have to report capital gains earned from selling properties not reported on a slip such as; sale of land, sale of personal-use property, etc.

 How is the Investment Income from Dividends Taxed?

 If you receive dividends from shares in Canadian corporations, you will have to report the gross-up amount and claim a federal dividends tax credit for it.

 Similar to other types of investment income, dividends are reported in many slips as eligible or other than eligible dividends.
 The type of dividends dictates the taxable amount and the credit you can claim.

 Contributions you make to your RRSP are not taxed and neither is interest earned from these savings plans.
 However, when you begin making withdrawals from your RRSP, these withdrawals are considered taxable income.

 Tax-Free Savings Accounts

 If you earn interest on or take dividends from a Tax-Free Savings Account, this interest is not taxed.
-In fact, it is not even subjected to tax when you withdraw the funds.
+In fact, it isn’t even subjected to tax when you withdraw the funds.

-However, as of 2015, the CRA has begun to look closely at investors who are amassing significant amounts — six figures or more — in their TFSAs.
+However, over the past few years, the CRA has looked closely at investors who are amassing significant amounts — six figures or more — in their TFSAs.
 Although the funds are meant to be tax-free, the CRA has begun to take the stand that the money is essentially employment income if the account holders are spending large amounts of time making trades and boosting their earnings.